JuliaGPU/KernelAbstractions.jl/docs/src/index.md

 using CUDAKernels
 ```
 [`CUDA.jl`](https://github.com/JuliaGPU/CUDA.jl) is currently the most mature way to program for GPUs.
-This provides a device `CUDADevice <: KA.Device` to
+This provides a backend `CUDABackend <: KA.Backend` to
 ### AMDGPU
 ```julia
 using AMDGPU